eerotal/LibreSignage/README.rst

 1. Install the required dependencies.
-On Debian Buster this can be accomplished by running ``sudo apt install apache2 php7.0 git pandoc zip``. *pandoc* is needed for compiling the reStructuredText documentation files to HTML. *zip* is needed for compressing the client startup page files into a ZIP archive.
+On Debian Buster this can be accomplished by running ``sudo apt install apache2 php7.0 git pandoc``. *pandoc* is needed for compiling the reStructuredText documentation files to HTML.
 2. Use ``cd`` to move to the directory where you want to download the LibreSignage repository.
 3. Run ``git clone https://github.com/eerotal/LibreSignage.git``.